 Click image to enlarge

-For more information about demo rules, refer to the internal Knowledgebase article: Using Deep Discovery Inspector (DDI) demo rules to validate monitored traffic.
+For more information about demo rules, refer to the Knowledgebase article: Using Deep Discovery Inspector (DDI) demo rules to validate monitored traffic.